Alight: Kyrgyzstan

 On Sunday June 20, 2010, Alight's Rapid Response Team arrived in Osh, Kyrgyzstan, to assess the situation and the needs of the affected communities.

 Liberia

 In the fall of 2003, Alight launched a program to assist those who had been displaced by the Second Liberian Civil War.
 Alight began providing services to people living in camps at Brown's Town and Unification Town and continues serving those locations today.

 Pakistan

 Afghan refugees

 Today, there are millions of Afghan refugees living in refugee camps in Pakistan's Baluchistan Province.
 Some fled the oppression of the Taliban, others the Soviet invasion in the 1980s.
-For years they have known no way of life other than in the camps.
-Entire generations have grown up without the right to move about freely or the possibility to make a living for their families.

 Alight provides primary health care to 98,000 Afghan refugees in the camps and in the surrounding communities.
 Alight also provides special attention to pregnant mothers and training for refugees in caring for their own communities.
-Alight helps refugees cope with the frustrations of living in a camp by organizing youth clubs and activities, working to prevent and respond to domestic violence in the camps, and building awareness of the threat of HIV/AIDS.
+Alight organizes youth clubs and activities, working to prevent and respond to domestic violence in the camps, and building awareness of the threat of HIV/AIDS.